-Russia, Ukraine swap hundreds of POWs in deal mediated by UAE
+Russia, Ukraine swap more than 300 POWs in deal mediated by UAE

 While Russian Defence Ministry says 150 prisoners were swapped in a New Year deal, Zelenskyy welcomes 189 Ukrainians home.